 That’s why, when you come to a Baptist church like ours, here’s basically what you can expect: an emphasis upon the preaching and teaching of the Bible.

 We enjoy good, Christ-honoring music in our services.
 At our church, we love singing the old hymns together.
 Our instrumentation is mainly piano.
 The truths we sing are exciting, but our music isn't overly loud, and is always done in a reverent way.
-You won’t find any dancing or running around the aisles.
 Singing is an important aspect of our services, as we seek to honor and praise the Lord.

 We also have times of prayer as a church.
-Our folks have burdens and prayer requests like any other congregation.
+Our people have burdens and prayer requests like any other congregation.
 And we have times when we share those with one another, and take time to worship God and intercede for one another in prayer.

 Baptist churches also love good Christian fellowship.
 Many of our folks arrive early and leave late, just to enjoy meaningful interactions with others in the church.
 We love to have fun together, do activities together, and especially eat together!
 We take our potlucks pretty seriously! :)

 Yet, more important than anything else we do, and the characteristic that sets us apart from many other churches, is the emphasis upon the preaching and teaching of the Word of God.
 We have four services every week, each with a unique message, where we gather to hear and be fed from the Bible.

 The sermons aren’t just a time for stories or little inspirational talks.
 We don’t get bogged down in politics (although we certainly don’t shy away from them where the Bible has something to say).
 You won’t come and hear a boring lecture, or a dusty Bible history lesson.